naysseh/3110-final-proj/README.md

 Early project ideas:
 * A synthesizer that you can play with your keyboard
 * Audio frequency spectrum analyzer
+* Create music from text files OR in a command-line tool (something like Vim)
 * Implement the Perceptron in OCaml
 * Painting software, think Tux Paint
 * Malware (potentially fun to make, but morally reprehensible)